dilshan5/ttaf-ui-intive/README.md

  First you need to clone the 'master' branch of this project into your local machine.
 After that you can open configuration.properties file and set your desired browser for testing.

  # Prerequisites

+Supportted Browsers : Chrome, Firefox, Internet Explorer(IE), Microsoft Edge (EdgeHTML), Safari

- You have to install Firefox borwser and Chrome browser in your machine.
+Make sure that you have already installed the browser you want to execute in your local machine.
 And also change the test plan parameters as needed.

+Note : "Enhanced Protected Mode" must be disabled for IE 10 and higher.

 # Run individual Test Scenario